varjolab/ProteoGyver/README.md

 - Data table
 - Sample table
 Of these, the data table and sample table can be in a subdirectory, if so specified in the toml file.

+For example files, see pipeline example inputs -directory

 Once the analysis is done, output will be generated in the same directory, as the input.
 IF errors occur, ERRORS.txt will be generated, and reanalysis will not be performed.